Looking for WiFi?

 People that move to rural areas from large cities may be surprised to find that rural internet services like fixed wireless cost more for the speed offered than what they're used to.
 As adoption of fixed wireless increases and technology improves, you'll gradually see these costs lower.

 Thanks for reading about all the internet options for rural areas in Ontario.
-As you can see, the best internet option depends on your budget and also what you plan to use the internet for.
+The best internet option depends on your budget and also what you plan to use the internet for.